anupinders/CPPcourse/README.md

-# CPPcourse
+# CPP course - classroom practice files
 Curates the set of programs used during the inperson course.